 The only active Django-specific podcast I know of is the recently started Django Chat, hosted by Will Vincent and current Django fellow Carlton Gibson.
 Episode 2 is “How to Learn Django” which is obviously relevant for this post, check it out!

 The Django documentation can be a bit big and scary to begin with, but it’s really the only reliable guide on things work.
 It’s available partially translated to other languages too.
 At the time of writing the Transifex project shows French, Indonesian, and Japanese as the top three languages.
 It’s never 100% translated because translators are playing catch-up with the ongoing changes.

-(An easy way to start contributing is to translate to your native language whilst you read through the documentation.
+(An easy way to start contributing is to translate to your native language while you read through the documentation.
 See Localizing Django.)

 It’s also worth downloading a copy for local reference when you don’t have an internet connection.
 See the “Download” link on the right sidebar of the docs front page.

 I personally use a Mac App called Dash that gives quick offline access to all kinds of programming documentation.
 There’s a free clone of it at DevDocs.io - and it has an offline mode as well, which is really cool.

 While you’re into reading documentation, I’d recommend Kristian Glass’s Unofficial Opinionated FAQ as an example of the kind of choices that Django doesn’t force on you but are probably good ideas.
 I agree with everything in that post.

 As one of the organisers for the London Django Meetup I’d like to highly recommend going to a local group.
 Even if you haven’t managed to install Django, going to meet some people in your area can inspire you, give you pointers, and you might even find a co-learner or mentor.